Columbia Records: The LP record (1948–1959)

-The 1950s
+1950s

 In 1951, Columbia US began issuing records in the 45 rpm format RCA Victor had introduced two years earlier.
 The same year, Ted Wallerstein retired as Columbia Records chairman; and Columbia US also severed its decades-long distribution arrangement with EMI and signed a distribution deal with Philips Records to market Columbia recordings outside North America.
 EMI continued to distribute Okeh and later Epic label recordings until 1968.
 EMI also continued to distribute Columbia recordings in Australia and New Zealand.
 American Columbia was not happy with EMI's reluctance to introduce long playing records.

-Columbia became the most successful non-rock record company in the 1950s after it lured producer and bandleader Mitch Miller away from the Mercury label in 1950.
+Columbia became the most successful non-rock record company in the 1950s, after it lured producer and bandleader Mitch Miller away from the Mercury label in 1950.
 Despite its many successes, Columbia remained largely uninvolved in the teenage rock'n'roll market until the mid-1960s, despite a handful of crossover hits, largely because of Miller's frequently expressed loathing of rock'n'roll.
 (Miller was a classically trained oboist who had been a friend of Columbia executive Goddard Lieberson since their days at the Eastman School of Music in the 1930s.)
-Miller quickly signed up Mercury's biggest artist at the time, Frankie Laine, and discovered several of the decade's biggest recording stars including Tony Bennett, Mahalia Jackson, Jimmy Boyd, Guy Mitchell (whose stage surname was taken from Miller's first name), Johnnie Ray, The Four Lads, Rosemary Clooney, Kay Lande, Ray Conniff, Jerry Vale and Johnny Mathis.
+Miller quickly signed up Mercury's biggest artist at the time, Frankie Laine, and discovered several of the decade's biggest recording stars including Tony Bennett, Mahalia Jackson, Jimmy Boyd, Guy Mitchell (whose stage surname was taken from Miller's first name), Johnnie Ray, the Four Lads, Rosemary Clooney, Kay Lande, Ray Conniff, Jerry Vale and Johnny Mathis.
 He also oversaw many of the early singles by the label's top female recording star of the decade, Doris Day.